racykittee/swapify/README.md

 The responses are downloaded as a .csv at an appointed time and run through the Swapify script.

-# .csv Columns
+# Column headings

-EMAIL: String
+email: String
 Responses to "What's your e-mail"?

-URL: String
+url: String
 Responses to "What's your Spotify playlist URL?"